LUDVIG: Learning-Free Uplifting of 2D Visual Features to Gaussian Splatting Scenes

-In Table \ref{tab:ablation-spin-dino-sam}, we compare our segmentation protocol using DINOv2 and SAM2 to multiple simpler variants.
+\myparagraph{Ablation study} In Table \ref{tab:ablation-spin-dino-sam}, we compare our segmentation protocol using DINOv2 and SAM2 to multiple simpler variants.
 More precisely, we evaluate i) a purely geometrical variant that does not use SAM2 or DINOv2, ii) single-view segmentation in 2D based on SAM2 or DINOv2 2D predictions, iii) uplifting DINOv2 features or SAM2 masks into 3D then rendering them for segmentation, as described in Sec.~\ref{sec:appendix-sam_seg} and \ref{sec:appendix-dino_seg}, and iv) segmenting using graph diffusion over DINOv2 3D feature similarities.

 The purely geometrical approach works well on the forward-facing LLFF scenes (Orchids to Fortress).
 In these scenes, the reference mask is accurately uplifted and reprojected as the viewing direction changes only a little between each frame.
 However, it fails on the 360-degree scenes (Fork, Pinecone, Truck, Lego).
-This points to a suboptimal 3D reconstruction of the scene, likely due to overfitting on the limited numbers of available training views~\citep{chung2024depth}.
+This points to a suboptimal 3D reconstruction of the scene, likely due to overfitting on the limited numbers of available views~\citep{chung2024depth}.

 The single-view variants use a similar process for constructing the features and using them for segmentation as in Sec.~\ref{sec:appendix-sam_seg} and \ref{sec:appendix-dino_seg} but without uplifting and rendering.
 It improves from a purely geometrical approach and performs reasonably well on average, the foreground being well isolated from the rest of the scene.
-However, as illustrated in Figure~\ref{fig:pca}, the semantic features are at a much lower resolution than those resulting from 3D uplifting, leading to a coarser segmentation.
+However, as illustrated in Fig.~3, the semantic features are at a much lower resolution than those resulting from 3D uplifting, leading to a coarser segmentation.

 3D uplifting considerably boosts results compared to single-view approaches.
-However, performing segmentation in 2D based on the uplifted DINOv2 features does not benefit from the 3D spatial information and typically fails on the 360-degree scenes (Pinecone, Truck and Lego) which have higher variability between frames from different views.
+However, performing segmentation in 2D based on the uplifted DINOv2 features does not benefit from the 3D spatial information and typically fails on the 360-degree scenes (Pinecone, Truck and Lego) which have higher variability across different views.
 Introducing 3D spatial information through 3D graph diffusion results in a boosted performance on these scenes.